SciKit-Surgery/scikit-surgerytutorial02/doc/09_Releaseing.rst

 ===============================================
 The easiest way to distribute your python module is by creating a python wheel, and uploading it to the python package index.
 The creation of a wheel is controlled by the file setup.py.
-The SNAPPY python template will have created a setup.py file when you created the module, but it will need updating.
+The SciKit-Surgery python template will have created a setup.py file when you created the module, but it will need updating.
 Open it and edit it.
 The most important thing to do is to update the "install_requires" field, to include scipy, vtk, and scikit-surgeryvtk